klaudiosinani/hyper-pokemon/readme.md

 ## Install

+### Hyper Store

+Get the theme on the official [Hyper Store](https://hyper.is/plugins/hyper-pokemon).

 ### Using the plugin manager - `hyper`

 Firstly, ensure you have [Hyper](https://github.com/zeit/hyper/releases) installed in your system.

-Once done with that, it's time to install the `hyper-pokemon` theme.
+Once done with that, install the `hyper-pokemon` theme.

 ```bash
 # fire up a terminal and type